thomasWeise/oa/README.md

 </div>

-Every algorithm that we discuss is implemented in [Python](http://python.org) and all accompanying sources codes are provided in the repository [moptipy](http://github.com/thomasWeise/moptipy).
+Every algorithm that we discuss is implemented in [Python](http://python.org) and all accompanying sources codes are provided in the repository [moptipy](https://thomasweise.github.io/moptipy).
+The results of all experiments that we run in this book are available in the repository [oa_data](https://github.com/thomasWeise/oa_data).

 ## 3. License

 This book is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.

 ## 4. Contact